 Limited to 20 students per section.
-Admission by consent of the instructor.
+8 seats per section reserved for First Year students.
 Fall semester.
-Professors Couvares and Sanchez-Eppler.2016-17: Offered in Fall 2016
+Professors Brooks and Sánchez-Eppler.2017-18: Offered in Fall 2017

 This course will explore the imagined and conflicted experience of urban life in the United States through study of the country's first metropolis: New York.
-Drawing on primary materials--maps, memoirs, film, poetry, fiction, census data, the natural and the built environment--and a selection of secondary sources, we will encounter moments in the life of the city from the 18th into the 21st century.
+Drawing on primary materials--maps, memoirs, film, poetry, fiction, census data, the natural and the built environment--and a selection of secondary sources, we will focus on life in the city from the 18th into the 21st century.
 This semester, there will be a special focus on the history and experiences of New York’s African American, European immigrant, Chinese, and Latinx communities.

 This course explores the social and cultural history of sports in American society, focusing on the unique histories of sports such as hunting, soccer, basketball and football and, in particular, their relation to issues of race, ethnicity, and gender.
 Course materials will include a range of primary and secondary materials: archival photographs, academic monographs and journal articles, documentary films, legal documents, poetry and paintings.
 The course is discussion-based and includes short writing assignments, collaborative work, and a final exam.

 Limited to 30 students.
 Preference given to American Studies majors and first-year students.
 Omitted 2018-19.
 Professor Hayashi.2017-18: Offered in Spring 2018